tinkerbell/hook/README.md

 ## Troubleshooting

-Sometimes this has occurred with changed one letter of a string inside some source code and rebuilding... not sure why yet.

-It is also possible to build a debug version of hook, that will have an `sshd` server running with any public keys you have.
+It is possible to build a debug version of hook, that will have an `sshd` server running with any public keys you have.
-This is achieved through the command `make debug-image`
+This is achieved through the command `make debug-images`

 ## Nix for CI/CD